dotnet/runtime/Documentation/clr-code-guide.md

 	     OBJECTREF a = AllocateObject(pMT);
 	     OBJECTREF b = AllocateObject(pMT);

-	     //WRONG!!! “a” may point to garbage if the second
+	     //WRONG!!! "a" may point to garbage if the second
-	     //“AllocateObject” triggered a GC.
+	     //"AllocateObject" triggered a GC.
 	     DoSomething (a, b);
 	}